 Already confused by the myriad of prepaid carriers out there?
 Well, Target thinks there should be one more.
 After @evleaks outed the name and pricing last night, more details have emerged.
 Target's prepaid service will run on the T-Mobile network and is launching October 6th online and in Target stores.

 Pricing starts at $35 per month for unlimited talk and text, but no mobile data.
 For $50 you get "unlimited" data, including 1GB of 4G.
+Keeping in mind T-Mobile's loose definition of 4G, this does include both HSPA+ and LTE.
+Go over that 1GB allotment, though, and it's down to 2G speeds.
 Read More

 The day has finally come, true believers.
 The OUYA console is real, it's on sale, and you can have one of three online retailers send one to your doorstep.
 The $100 gaming SoC-in-a-box got its celebrated start on Kickstarter, but as of today you don't need to be among its backers to buy one.
 The OUYA storefront, Best Buy, and Target are all allowing orders to go through at the moment - Gamestop and Amazon are also retail partners, but the former isn't allowing you to add the item to your cart, while the latter is showing "out of stock."